algakovic/Zero-To-Hero/README.md

 2. **Cleaning and Reformating Data into Relevant Structure**
 3. **Role Category Implementation**
 4. **Implementing the Recommendation System**
-    4.1 Training the Model
+    4.1 Training the model
 5. **Making a Recommendation**
-    5.1 Interactive User_rating Input
+    5.1 Interactive user_rating input
-    5.2 Making Predictions with new user ratings
+    5.2 Making predictions with new user ratings

 ## Key Findings:
 The system recommends well to users who exist in the database.